-He grasped at the riches that belong to God.
-He grasped at the tree in the heart of the garden.
-But what he laid hold of was death.
+At the riches.
+That belong to God.
+He grasped.
+At the tree.
+In the heart.
+Of the garden.
+But what he laid a hold of.
+Was death.

-[42:58] Condemnation.
+Condemnation.
 Supreme poverty.
 But the last Adam.
-Jesus Christ, the Lord of heaven.
-He grasped hold of death.
+Jesus Christ.
+The Lord of heaven.
+He grasped.
+Hold of death.

-He grasped hold of supreme poverty for our sake.
-In order that we might at last grasp hold of everlasting life.
+He grasped.
+Hold.
+Hold of supreme poverty.
+For our sake.
+In order that we.
+Might at last.
+Grasp hold.

-Friends, that is the message of Christmas.
+Of everlasting life.
+Friends.
+That is the message of Christmas.
 That is the gospel of Christ.
-We have in him a savior from sin's dire poverty.
+We have.
+In him.
+A savior.
+From sin's.

-A savior who has once again opened the gates of paradise.
-Opened the gates of heaven itself for everyone who will heed his call.
+[27:26] Dire.
+Poverty.
+A savior.
+Who has.
+Once again.
+Opened the gates.
+Of paradise.
+Opened the gates.
+Of heaven itself.
+For everyone.
+Who will heed his call.

 So well might we sing.

-Lord, you are God beyond all praising.
-Yet for love's sake became a man.
+Lord.
+You are God.
+Beyond all praising.
+Yet for love's sake.
+Became a man.
 Stooping so low.
-But sinners raising heavenwards by your eternal plan.
+But sinners.